 If you are heading to Madrid in the winter, dressing in layers is key!

 Best things to do in Madrid in Winter

 Here you have everything you need to know to plan your perfect winter break to Madrid.

 I (Sara) have asked travel experts to spill what to do in Madrid during winter to help you plan your trip to Spain’s capital.

 Mercado de San Miguel, one of the best things to do in Madrid during winter

-Visiting Madrid in December expect the temperatures to be cooler, so a scarf, hat, gloves, and a warm coat is needed.
+Visiting Madrid in December expects the temperatures to be cooler, so a scarf, hat, gloves, and a warm coat are needed.

 And when you need a break from sightseeing to warm your body, the Mercado de San Miguel is the perfect spot.